 Client Mode can also be used to leverage the 6350-SR's WiFi to relay Internet access (WAN) provided by another router's wireless AP.

 Before configuring the 6350-SR for WiFi-as-WAN (WaW) Client Mode, identify the SSID that the 6350-SR should connect to, including its broadcasting channel, authentication details for the SSID, and interface prioritization for the WaW connection (i.e. should it take precedence over the WAN Ethernet port).

-- Under Network > Wireless LAN > Client mode connections, create a new entry named "testclient."
+- Under Network > WiFi > Client mode connections, create a new entry named "testclient."
 The name can be different if desired.

 - Enter the Channel and authentication credentials for the SSID of the secondary wireless router.